Plutonomicon/plutarch-plutus/docs/SYNTAX.md

 It just converts a Haskell level function, which operates on purely Plutarch terms, into a Plutarch level function.

-This means that when faced with filling out the gap-
+This means that when faced with filling out the gap:

 > Jack: gap: